|

 The words shan (mountains) and shui (water/streams) are also commonly paired: together they mean "landscape".
 As a famous saying attributed to Confucius says,

-The most famous version of this story is the one told here.
-In somewhat different words it tells the same story as that found in the earliest known account, that of the Lüshi Chunqiu.9 This book, translated as the Annals of Lü Buwei and dated from 239 BCE, adds some comment at the end about the lesson to be learned from the story: just as a qin player may stop playing if he has no worthy listeners, a person need not fully devote himself to his ruler if that ruler is indeed unworthy.10
+Liezi.
+It uses somewhat different words but is basically the same as the account as written in the earliest known source, the Lüshi Chunqiu, from which it also seems to borrow.9 This latter book, translated as the Annals of Lü Buwei and dated from 239 BCE, adds some comment at the end about the lesson to be learned from the story: just as a qin player may stop playing if he has no worthy listeners, a person need not fully devote himself to his ruler if that ruler is indeed unworthy.
+Both of these versions set the meeting in the mountains ("Taishan", now in Shandong province).10

-In Fengxuan Xuanpin (1539) and Taiyin Chuanxi (1554) both pieces are the same or very close to the SQMP version (see appendix below).
+Regarding the surviving music of Gao Shan and Liu Shui, in Fengxuan Xuanpin (1539) and Taiyin Chuanxi (1554) both pieces are the same or very close to the SQMP version (see appendix below).
 Those in other handbooks, however, seem generally more closely related to rather different versions first published in the 16th century.
 The surviving Gao Shan seems to have little relationship to the version in SQMP, but its relationship with the 16th century editions can be seen more easily.
+This further supports the idea that SQMP Folio 1 pieces (further comment) were all old melodies that were no longer played at the time SQMP was published.

-Gao Shan and Liu Shui are two of the seven SQMP first folio pieces not to be divided into sections (in later folios only the modal preludes have no sections).
-With the other five one can find precise sectioning from later handbooks, but with Gao Shan and Liu Shui such sectioning requires some creativity.
+Gao Shan and Liu Shui are two of the seven SQMP first folio pieces not to be divided into sections (in the second and third folios only the modal preludes have no sections).
+With the other five unsectioned pieces one can find precise sectioning from later handbooks, but with Gao Shan and Liu Shui such sectioning requires some creativity.
+This is perhaps unnecessary but I found it helpful to do so during my reconstruction of the melodies.

 The Emaciated Immortal says,